samsilverman/Mobile-GamAR/README.md

 12. Bugs in your code and in any system you used:

 - Jacks: when collecting the ball in a jacks turn, the collected jacks in your hand may push the ball rather than collecting it.
 This may be because the ball must make contact with the hand toolbar and is instead contacting the jack pieces causing it to be pushed away.
+- The toolkit for augmenting card game is not integrated with main system.

 13. Asset sources: